Florence MacMichael

 Florence MacMichael (April 26, 1919 – May 28, 1999) was an American character actress of stage, film and television, best known for playing Winnie Kirkwood in the television series Mister Ed.

 Early life and education

 MacMichael was born in Hagerstown, Maryland, to Mary (née Wahl) and Roy A. MacMichael.
 She studied at the American Academy of Dramatic Arts in New York City.

 Career

-MacMichael started out on local radio, local theater and Broadway shows.
+MacMichael began her entertainment career on local radio and theatre and later on Broadway.
 A major role in the Broadway play Out of the Frying Pan led to her first film role in its 1943 adaptation, Young and Willing.
-Her later film credits include Woman Obsessed (1959), The Horse in the Gray Flannel Suit (1968) and Welcome Home, Soldier Boys (1972).
+Some of her subsequent film credits include Woman Obsessed (1959), The Horse in the Gray Flannel Suit (1968) and Welcome Home, Soldier Boys (1972).